-- In March of 2016, the Airport began posting daily deviation information on the Airport's website. - All commercial jet departures on Runway 19L and stated cause. - All jet arrivals to Runway 1R with references to causes for all commercial jet arrivals. - TPA is the only airport in the nation to proactively post such information on daily basis.
+- In March of 2016, the Airport began posting daily deviation information on the Airport's website. - All commercial jet departures on Runway 19L and stated deviation cause. - All jet arrivals to Runway 1R and stated deviation cause. - All jet departures on Runway 28 and stated deviation cause. - All jet arrivals to Runway 10 and stated deviation cause. - TPA is the only airport in the nation to proactively post such information on daily basis.